Trump and Netanyahu diverge on Iran war’s future in tense phone call

 It wasn’t their first conversation in recent days.
 When the two leaders spoke on Sunday, Trump shared that he was likely to move forward with new targeted attacks on Iran early in the week, the official said — an operation that, as CNN has previously reported, was expected to get a new name: Operation Sledgehammer.

-But roughly 24 hours after that initial conversation, Trump announced he was halting strikes that he said were planned for Tuesday at the request of allies in the Gulf, including Qatar, Saudi Arabia and the United Arab Emirates.
-In the days since, the Gulf nations have been in close contact with White House and Pakistani mediators in working on a framework that could further diplomatics talks, the US official and a person familiar with the situation said.
+But roughly 24 hours after that initial conversation, Trump announced he was halting strikes that he said were planned for Tuesday at the request of allies in the Persian Gulf: Qatar, Saudi Arabia and the United Arab Emirates.
+In the days since, the gulf nations have been in close contact with White House and Pakistani mediators in working on a framework that could further diplomatic talks, the US official and a person familiar with the situation said.

 “We’ll either have a deal or we’re going to do some things that are a little bit nasty,” he went on.
 “But hopefully that won’t happen.”

-Note: This story has been updated Thursday with additional developments.